(1300 292 371)

 A network that maintains privacy through a tunnelling protocol and security procedures.
 VPNs may use encryption to protect traffic.

-Virtual reality (VR) is a simulated experience that can be similar to or completely different from the real world.
+A simulated experience that can be similar to or completely different from the real world.

 Simulation of a hardware platform, operating system, application, storage device or network resource.